 Creating a signed APK with the Android Sign Step ⚓

-Bitrise project scanner provides a deploy workflow which contains the Android Sign Step.
-With this Step, you can digitally sign your APK as part of your workflow.
-This Step is configured to run if you have already uploaded your keystore file to Bitrise.
-All you have to do is upload your keystore file on the Code signing tab of the Workflow Editor.
+To digitally sign your Android project, use the Android Sign Step.
+This Step is configured to run if you have already uploaded your keystore file on the Code signing tab of the Workflow Editor.

 Before you start:

-- Make sure you have the Android Sign Step in your deploy workflow right after your build Steps but before Google Play deploy Step.
+- Make sure you have the Android Sign Step in your deploy Workflow right after your build Steps but before the Google Play deploy Step.